Pilatus PC-24: Cockpit

+Performance

 At 45,000 ft and 7,260 kg, total fuel flow is 850 lb per hour at M0.65 long range cruise or 372 kn, rising to 970 lb/h at its M0.74 high-speed cruise.

 In July 2021, the design was updated with a number of refinements for new-build aircraft that can also be retro-fitted to earlier production aircraft.
 These updates included newly designed, lighter and more comfortable, quick release cabin seats; an optional galley to replace the forward coat closet; touchscreen-controlled avionics; tactile feedback in pitch and roll, plus limit protection; pilot-defined visual approaches and automated audible callouts.
 Also approved were True Blue Power lithium ion battery sets which are 84 lb lighter and less expensive to maintain.

-Operators
+Civil operators

 The aircraft is popular with air charter companies and is also operated by private companies.

 By January 2021, the fleet of 100 jets has logged 33,500 flight hours, including 2,375 hours by the fleet leader.